microsoft/kafka-connect-cosmosdb/doc/Confluent_Cloud_Setup.md

 ### Cleanup

-Tear down the Confluent Platform setup and cleanup any unneeded resources
+Tear down the Confluent Platform setup and cleanup any unnecessary resources

 ```bash